Howling Laud Hope: Biography

 Hope was known as Kerry Rapid and The Soultones when he was a back-up singer for rock and roll performer Screaming Lord Sutch in the 1960s.
 As Leader of the Official Monster Raving Loony Party, Sutch made Hope the party's Deputy Chairman in 1982.
-Hope subsequently became the party's Chairman and Deputy Leader, before becoming Leader following Sutch's death in 1999.
+Hope subsequently became the party's chairman and deputy leader, before becoming leader following Sutch's suicide by hanging in 1999.

 As an OMRLP candidate, Hope was elected unopposed to Ashburton Town Council in Devon in 1987.
 This caused a dilemma in the party as it had previously been decided that any member who was elected to a public office should be expelled from the party.
-This rule was changed at the 1987 Party Conference to allow Hope to remain a member and official representative of the party.
-He later rose to become Deputy Mayor, before being made Mayor of Ashburton in 1998.
+This rule was changed at the 1987 party conference to allow Hope to remain a member and official representative of the party.
+He later rose to become deputy mayor, before being made mayor of Ashburton in 1998.

 Hope is the only OMRLP candidate to have been elected to public office, although an ex-member, Stuart Hughes, won a seat on East Devon District Council for the Raving Loony Green Giant Party in 1991.

-Hope's pub and guesthouse in Ashburton, The Golden Lion, was the OMRLP's Party Headquarters and conference centre from 1984 until 2000, after which he sold the property and moved to Hampshire.
+Hope's pub and guesthouse in Ashburton, The Golden Lion, was the OMRLP's headquarters and conference centre from 1984 until 2000, after which he sold the property and moved to Hampshire.
 There he took over the Dog and Partridge public house at Yateley until 2011, which served as the new party headquarters.

 Upon Sutch's death in 1999, Hope and his pet cat Catmando were elected as joint leaders of the OMRLP.
 Catmando served until his death as a result of a traffic accident in July 2002, whereupon Hope became the sole leader of the party.

 In 2003, Hope appeared on Top Gear during the second episode of series 2.
-In its challenge searching for 'Britain's fastest Political Party', he came in last.
+In its challenge searching for Britain's fastest political party, he came in last.